taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [GPTSecurity](https://github.com/mo-xiaoxi/gptsecurity) - Shaping the Intelligent Revolution in the Field of Future Security
  * [auto_job__find__chatgpt__rpa](https://github.com/frrrrrrrrank/auto_job__find__chatgpt__rpa) - This is a tool used to automatically generate a cover letter using chatgpt based on your resume and job description and send messages to bosses in China.
  * [hamulete](https://github.com/hoochanlon/hamulete) - National Taiwan University, National University of Singapore, Waseda University, University of Tokyo, Academia Sinica (Taiwan), as well as key universities and research institutions in China, social sciences, economics, mathematics, game theory, philosophy, and academic papers in the field of systems engineering, etc.
+ * [GPT-4V-Act](https://github.com/ddupont808/gpt-4v-act) - AI agent using GPT-4V(ision) capable of using a mouse/keyboard to interact with web UI
+ * [Generative_Deep_Learning_2nd_Edition](https://github.com/davidadsp/generative_deep_learning_2nd_edition) - The official code repository for the second edition of the O'Reilly book Generative Deep Learning: Teaching Machines to Paint, Write, Compose and Play.